coderganesh/ow-tamil-keyboard/README.md

 1. Fully compatible with Debian-based Linux distributions
 2. Easy to install/uninstall and use
 3. No need to memorise complex key mappings
-4. Supports five commonly used Grantha-derived Tamil characters and the Indian rupees symbol
+4. Supports five commonly used Grantha-derived Tamil characters and the Indian rupee symbol
 5. Uses only 27 keys: 25 alphabetic, 1 Shift, and 1 AltGr

 ## 🛠️ Installation